 Why is Belarus amassing troops along its border with Ukraine?

-Ukraine has called on Belarus to pull back its forces from border amid new regional tensions after Kursk incursion in Russia.
+Ukraine has called on Belarus to pull back its forces from the border amid new regional tensions after Kursk incursion in Russia.

 Ukraine has asked Belarus to pull back forces that it has sent to their border amid rising military tensions between the neighbours following the Ukrainian incursion into Russia’s Kursk region.